tariqazmat101/MultiPlayer-ELO-GUI-Ranking-System/README.md

 <h3>Specs</h3>
 <h5>The App's GUI was built with the Javafx library and uses XML to store and load Player objects.
 Gluon Scene builder was used to construct the view layout.</h5>
 <h5> Updated on 26th of October </h5>
-<h3>Update- Now integrated with the Google Spreadsheets Api!
+<h3>Update- Now integrated with Google Spreadsheets
 <img src='output.gif'/>